userfront/guide/all/guide/auth/index.md

 #### In the user's browser

-Userfront tools automatically add the ID token to the browser as a cookie named `id.PROJECT_ID`.
+Userfront tools automatically add the ID token to the browser as a cookie named `id.ACCOUNT_ID`.

 Your application code can read this ID token the same way it would read any other cookie.